bxparks/AceWire/README.md

 ### Storing Interface Objects

-In the above examples, the `MyClass` object holds the `T_WIRE` interface object by **value**.
+In the above examples, the `MyClass` object holds the `T_WIRE` interface object **by value**.
 In other words, the interface object is copied into the `MyClass` object.
-This is efficient because interface objects are very small in size, and copying them by-value avoids an extra level of indirection.
+This is efficient because interface objects are very small in size, and copying them by-value avoids an extra level of indirection when they are used inside the `MyClass` object.
 The compiler will generate code that is equivalent to calling the underlying `Wire` methods through the `TwoWire` pointer.

 The alternative is to store a reference to `T_WIRE` object like this: